tmp724/pcap-generator/README.md

 tbd: ipv6, tcp, udp, dhcp, dns

 ### Distribution types
-(tbd) \
 As outlined above, for various configuration fields, one may specify the distribution type and values.
-We use two types of distributions: Those that relate to a sequence of explicitely stated values and those that relate to the whole range of possible input values, optionally limited by stating a minimum and maximum value.
+Two types of distributions are used: Those that relate to a sequence of explicitely stated values and those that relate to the whole range of possible input values, optionally limited by stating a minimum and maximum value.
 While the former type (we will just call it index distribution here) yields no problems in implementation, the latter only works on some configuration fields, as it is lavish to implement it on all header fields for all layers, or (in case of variables not exhibiting field characteristics, e.g. arbitrary strings in a header fields), simply not senseful to implement.
 When deemed useful, it may however be implemented in some cases, as per the tables above. \
-Here, we explain the behaviour of each distribution type. \
+In the following, the behaviour of each distribution type is explained. \

-static: Only one value has to be specified and will be used once. example:
+static: Only one value has to be specified and will be used once. \
+Example:
 ```
 my_packet_1:
   layers: [eth, arp]